 UFC 2 packs a punch providing a brutal look at the fight within the Octagon and captures the presentation perfectly.
 It's a solid experience for those that want a realistic capturing of the sport.
 The female fighters are welcomed well into the fight and the game does a great job in capturing the major fight categories with a deep roster of fighters.
 It also provides a decent amount of content so no matter what sort of career or quick fight type you want it's here.
 There's a full career area to continue fighting along or there are a number of other quicker fight modes.
 Whatever you choose, the game presents these well and in the true look of what you would watch on TV with all the blood and big hits you could imagine.

-Review Done on EA Sports: UFC 2 for Xbox One
+EA Sports: UFC 2 Review on Xbox One